-The City gratefully acknowledges the contributions, dedication and hard work of the Accessibility Working Group members, who have given selflessly over the past four years in the development of a more inclusive Victoria.
-Early in their mandate, this voluntary group of persons with disabilities identified the need for an Accessibility Framework and made the original recommendation to Council.
-They have also provided valuable input to help develop this framework and provided feedback on existing gaps, challenges and actions that the City can take to become more accessible.
+The City gratefully acknowledges the contributions, dedication, and hard work of the Accessibility Working Group (AWG) members who have given selflessly to help achieve a more inclusive Victoria.
+Early in their mandate, this voluntary group of people identified the need for an Accessibility Framework and made the original recommendation to Council to undertake this work.
+They have provided valuable feedback, recommendations, and ideas, and contributed their expertise and knowledge to both City staff and Council on accessibility issues.